talalzone/stackifier/README.md

 // Create Stackifier using builder
 Stackifier stackifier = new Stackifier.Builder()
-        .add("org.apache.commons") // Add libraries you with to stackup in stack trace .add("java", "sun", "junit")
+        .add("org.apache.commons") // Add libraries you wish to stackup in stack trace .add("java", "sun", "junit")
         .use(new StackTraceDeserializer()) // Skip this to use default deserializer .get();